IVSOP/linux-setup/README.md

-# Install arch.
-This is just a normal installation following the guides, but with a more complicated filesystem setup, which is why I prefer to do things manually
+# First, install arch.
+Follow this guide to get a normal installation similar to the official guides, but with a more complicated filesystem setup, which is why I prefer to do things manually

 # Prerequisites: